anyuzer/draft-ra-wiki/development/gitignore.md

 ## What

 Generally speaking, we don't want to commit any IDE metadata or operating system artifacts.
-Also we need to ignore installed 3rd party dependencies.
+Also we need to ignore installed 3rd party dependencies, and any generated data (e.g. unit test reports, code coverage, etc).

 Most importantly, we don't want to commit any secrets!